edykim/edykim.com/content/en/notes/writing-specialization/1-grammar-week-2.md

 ## Present Perfect vs. Present Perfect Progressive

 - Julie has studied French for two years.
-- Julie has been studying Frech for two years.
+- Julie has been studying French for two years.

 - Bart has lived in Ireland for two years.
 - Bart has been living in Ireland for two years.